Fellow Since 1996

 Fundación Agroculp El Retorno al Campo

-This profile was prepared when Libardo Ariza was elected to the Ashoka Fellowship in 1996.
+This description of Libardo Ariza's work was prepared when Libardo Ariza was elected to the Ashoka Fellowship in 1996.

 Libardo Ariza, who grew up in the war-torn town of Velez, Colombia, has developed an alternative retirement model that aims to return to the countryside victims displaced by violence.
 He works with groups of retirees and pre-retirees to help them acquire and manage plots of farming land in their retirement years.